 - Charitable Remainder Uni-Trusts (CRUTs) distribute a fixed annual percentage based on the balance of the trust.
 Does allow for additional contributions after establishment.

-No matter where you are on your financial journey, charitable planning should be part of any sound comprehensive financial plan for those with a charitable-minded heart.
+No matter where you are on your financial journey, charitable planning strategies should be part of any sound comprehensive financial plan for those with a charitable-minded heart.
 While anyone can give back, your overall financial plan may benefit from being more strategic about how you give.
 At ML&R Wealth Management, we can help you explore your options so that you maximize your giving while maximizing the tax benefits at the same time.
-Please contact us with additional questions about this topic or any other.
+Please contact us with additional questions about the topic of charitable planning strategies or any other.